Haplogroup: Human mitochondrial DNA haplogroups

+When the number of new mtDNA tests started to heavily increase, other companies started to develop the mtDNA halpotree.
+First the company YFull introduced their MTree.
+In 2025 FamilyTreeDNA introduced their MitoTree(Beta).

 Mitochondrial Eve is the name given by researchers to the woman who is the most recent common matrilineal (female-lineage) ancestor of all living humans.

 Defining populations

 Haplogroups can be used to define genetic populations and are often geographically oriented.
 For example, the following are common divisions for mtDNA haplogroups: